 The big band era further customized the ballroom into what it is today.
 The Betsy Ross Candy Company added a sweet shop and soda fountain next to the stage for a unique touch and from 1931 to 1936, two employees rated the big band performers on a stage door; four stars, the highest rating, were for excellent performers.
 Cab Calloway and Jan Garber were among those to get four stars and the raters awarded themselves five stars each.
 The door remains in the ballroom today and is an important part of our history.

-The Roof continues to be the “place to be” in Indianapolis and we continue to host famous performers, actors and celebrities.
-We are honored to have been visited by the below list of guests:
+The Roof continues to be the “place to be” in Indianapolis.
+The Indiana Roof continues to host famous performers, actors and celebrities. we are honored to have been visited by below list of guests

-Actors/Actresses: Audrey Hepburn, Cast of The Office, Don Johnson, James Earl Jones, Doris Day, Hoagie Carmichael, Jason Priestley, Joan Rivers, Mario Lopez, Mark Edwards, Melissa Joan Hart, Morgan Freeman, Patrick Dempsey, Paul Newman, Katharine McPhee, Danny DeVito, Carson Daley and Jane Krakowski
+Actors; Television Personalities: Julia Roberts, Audrey Hepburn, Entire Cast of the Office, Don Johnson, James Earl Jones, Doris Day, Jason Priestley, Joan Rivers, Jeff Dunham, Mario Lopez, Mark Edwards, Melissa Joan Hart, Morgan Freeman, Patrick Dempsey, Paul Newman, Danny DeVito, Carson Daily, and Jane Krakowski, & Arnold Schwarzenegger.